Moonlight-theme/Moonlight/README.md

 </div>
 <div>
 <strong>Night Sky is the primary dark color palette for the Moonlight color theme.</strong><br>
-Night Sky palette consist of three colors ranging from <code>dark#01</code> a dark bluish color that is very useful for an eye comfortable dark theme background. <br>
+Night Sky palette consists of three colors ranging from <code>dark#01</code> a dark bluish color that is very useful for an eye comfortable dark theme background. <br>
 While <code>dark#02</code> is a bit much brighter than <code>dark#01</code>.<br>
-Lastlly we have <code>dark#03</code> which is a high saturated and bright color with a distingushed contrast from color <code>dark#01</code>.
+Lastly we have <code>dark#03</code> which is a high saturated and bright color with a distinguished contrast from color <code>dark#01</code>.
 </div>

 <br>